 This provision shall not apply when direction indicator lamps of categories 2a and 2b are operated as emergency stop signal according to paragraph 6.23.1. of this Regulation.

 5.9.4.
 [Under the park condition,] the functions used as described in paragraphs 2.5.21.
 "Energy indicator signal", 2.6.4.
 "Answer-back signal", 2.7.10.
-"Lamp test mode" [and 2.5.18.
-"Exterior courtesy lamp"] may flash and/or vary in luminous intensity and/or apparent surface.
+"Lamp test mode" may flash and/or vary in luminous intensity and/or apparent surface.

 These lamps shall operate according to the conditions specified in general specifications and/or in dedicated paragraphs [6.24.,] 6.27., 6.28. and 6.29."